 Life insurance policies are multi-faceted.
 They not only cover you against premature death, savings-oriented plans create wealth too.
 In fact, there are other benefit features in your life insurance plan too which give you liquidity.
 Unit linked plans provide you the facility of partial withdrawals so that you can access your money whenever you want.
 Traditional plans, on the other hand, provide you policy loans.
 These loans give you funds when you need them the most.
-Though loans are a good way to way to have access to your funds, there are some things which should be remembered before you take a loan.
+Though loans are a good way to have access to your funds, there are some things which should be remembered before you take a loan.
 Do you know what these things are?

 When is the loan available?